Hill of Tara

 Tara, Meath, Republic of Ireland

-The Hill of Tara was the seat of the High Kings of Ireland, it was the most important centre of political and religious power in pre-Christian Ireland.
+The Hill of Tara is an archaeological site situated between Navan and Dunshaughlin in County Meath.
+Containing a number of ancient monuments, it was the seat of the High King of Ireland and the most important centre of political and religious power.

 The Hill of Tara in County Meath is best known as the seat of the High Kings of Ireland but has been an important site since the discovery of a late Stone Age passage tomb.
 As you explore this history of this landmark attraction, let the magic and mystery of the Stone Ages wash over you.